Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 Before grouting, a technological break is arranged.
 The structure must gain the required plastic strength.
 Final time depends on humidity and temperature environment.
 As a rule, 2-7 hours are enough.

-During this time, the material will gain strength so that it will be possible to safely step on its surface without leaving marks deeper than 3 mm.
-They start processing with a trowel with disks in several technological approaches.
-Where concrete adjoins building envelopes, walls, doorways, columns, grouting is carried out first.
+During this time, the material will gain strength so that you can safely step on its surface without leaving marks deeper than 3 mm.
+They begin processing with a trowel with discs using several technological approaches.
+Where concrete is adjacent to enclosing structures, walls, doorways, columns, grouting is carried out first.
 This is due to the fact that in these areas the solution gains strength faster than in the main area.

 Primary application of dry hardeners

-After grouting, a dosing trolley is taken and dry topping is applied.
-Quantity - 50-60% of the total consumption.
-On average, it is 1-1.5 kg/sq.m.
-The total consumption is in the range of 2.5 kg/sq.m., but may increase equivalent to an increase in floor loads.
+After grouting, take the dosing cart and add dry topping.
+Quantity – 50-60% of total consumption.
+On average, this is 1-1.5 kg/sq.m.
+The total consumption is within 2.5 kg/sq.m., but can increase equivalent to an increase in floor loads.

-When the composition absorbs moisture from concrete slab, which can be traced by darkening, the first grouting is carried out by concrete finishing machines with a disc.
+When the composition absorbs moisture from concrete slab, which can be seen by darkening, the first grouting is carried out using concrete finishing machines with a disc.
 Work begins near walls, columns, doorways .
-Work is continued until a uniformly mixed mixture is formed on the surface.
+Work continues until a uniformly mixed mixture is formed on the surface.

-Topping should be completely saturated with cement milk and connect to the surface
+The topping must be completely saturated with cement laitance and bond to the surface.

 Second application of hardener

-When the first grouting is completed, the remainder of the mixture is spread immediately.
-This will allow the topping to absorb the moisture from the laitance before the water evaporates.
-The application is carried out in such a way as to compensate for the possible uneven application of the first layer.
+When the first grout is completed, the remainder of the mixture is immediately spread.
+This way the topping will have time to become saturated with moisture from the cement milk before the water evaporates.
+Application is carried out in such a way as to compensate for possible uneven application of the first layer.

-When moisture has been impregnated, which is traditionally traced by darkening, proceed to the second grout.
-They work until the topping is completely saturated.
-If additional compaction is required, the treatment can be duplicated.
+When impregnation with moisture has occurred, which is traditionally indicated by darkening, the second grouting begins.
+Continue until the topping is completely saturated.
+If additional compaction is required, processing can be duplicated.

-Finishing grout is realized by blades.
-Based on the state of the surface, the interval between approaches is determined.
-The concrete should become opaque without getting your hands dirty when touched.
-Work is completed when a smooth, even surface is formed.
+The final grouting is carried out using blades.
+Based on the condition of the surface, the interval between approaches is determined.
+The concrete should become matte without staining your hands when touched.
+The work is completed when a smooth, even surface is formed.

-Now you can cover the concrete with polymer compounds.
+Now you can coat the concrete with polymer compounds.
 The material is applied with rollers.
 This will prevent too rapid loss of water.

-For 2-3 days after completion of work, shrinkage and technological seams should be cut.
-To determine the readiness of concrete for work, a trial cutting is required.
-The edges of the seam should not crumble and be painted.
+2-3 days after completion of work, cutting of shrinkage and technological seams should be carried out.
+To determine the readiness of concrete for work, a test cutting is required.
+The edges of the seam should not crumble or become painted.

 Seams are required to compensate for shrinkage and temperature processes occurring in the structure during concrete hardening.
-Plus, they prevent linear thermal deformations that occur during operation.
+Plus, they prevent linear temperature deformation that occurs during operation.

-Joint cutting map: from 2.5*2.5 m to 3*3 m.
-The pattern must match the axes of the columns.
-In the area of the columns, the cutting is made in the form of a rhombus.
-They act in such a way that the glass of the column is located inside the rhombus.
-Cutting depth - 1/3 of the thickness of the screed.
-Width - no more than 3-5 mm.
+Map for cutting seams: from 2.5*2.5 m to 3*3 m.
+The pattern must coincide with the axes of the columns.
+In the area of the columns, cutting is done in the shape of a diamond.
+They act in such a way that the glass of the column is placed inside the rhombus.
+The cutting depth is 1/3 of the thickness of the screed.
+Width – no more than 3-5 mm.
 Next, the recesses are filled with sealing cords.
 It is better to use a special profile seal.

-What determines the price of reinforced concrete floor
+What determines the price of a reinforced concrete floor?

-The quality of the mortar, the presence and type of reinforcement affect not only the costs, but also the overall characteristics of the finished structure.
+The quality of the mortar, the presence and type of reinforcement affect not only costs, but also the overall characteristics of the finished structure.
 Trying to save on price will result in the floor having to be repaired or replaced.
-Conversely, an excessive number of layers and unnecessarily reinforced reinforcement will increase the load, and with the slightest error, this will lead to a loss in the durability of the coating.
+Conversely, an excessive number of layers and unreasonably reinforced reinforcement will increase the load, and with the slightest mistakes this will lead to loss of durability of the coating.

 The presence of upper reinforcing layers has a very significant effect on the cost of the floor..
-But against the background of such costs, the durability of the system increases.
+But against the backdrop of such costs, the durability of the system increases.

-The layers provide floor protection against excess moisture, mechanical damage
+The layers provide protection to the floor from excess humidity, mechanical damage

 conclusions